marukun712/aikyo/docs/src/content/docs/api/firehose-en.md

 });
 ```

-When using custom libp2p configuration, you must provide complete settings.
+For using custom libp2p configuration, you must provide complete settings.

 ```typescript
 import { Firehose } from "@aikyo/firehose";